-A trace of alcohol poisoning can occur in children who consume even a small amount of hand sanitizer.
-There is no need to worry if your children eat with or lick their hands after using hand sanitizer.
+A trace of alcohol poisoning can occur in children who consume even a small amount of alcohol sanitizer for hands.
+There is no need to worry if your children eat with or lick their hands after using a sanitizer for hands.

 2. Does sanitizer expire?

 Hand sanitizers are generally recommended to be used for two to three years according to industry standards.
-Using hand sanitizer beyond its expiration date is not harmful, but it may be less effective or ineffective altogether.
+Using alcohol based hand sanitizers beyond its expiration date is not harmful, but it may be less effective or ineffective altogether.
 Therefore, we recommend washing our hands with soap and water whenever possible.

 3. Does expired hand sanitizer still work?

-When hand sanitizer approaches its expiration date, it becomes less effective, but it will still kill certain bacteria.
-The product is totally safe to use after the expiration date, but Dr. Williams notes that it will not be as effective in eliminating germs as a fresh batch.
+When an alcohol based hand sanitizer approaches its expiration date, it becomes less effective, but it will still kill certain bacteria.
+You can still use expired hand sanitizer, but Dr. Williams notes that it will not be as effective in killing germs as a fresh batch.